The drum throne

-The drum throne cushion is the most important piece of equipment to support your back.
-If your drum throne is too hard or too soft, it can lead to lots of spine and muscle problems.
+The best drum throne for bad back pain is actually a drum throne cushion!
+The drum throne cushion is the most important piece of equipment to support your back while playing.
+If your drum throne cushion is too hard or too soft, it can lead to many spine and muscle problems.

-During my 35 years of playing drums, I have used many different drum thrones.
+During my 35 years of playing drums, I have used many different drum thrones also called a drum stool.
 A drum throne is basically a fancy name for a drum chair.
 I have tried thrones that supposedly allow your spine to “float.”
-I used thrones shaped like a saddle that were supposed to be good for your legs to move more freely.
+I used saddle-shaped thrones that were good for my legs but still needed something extra for long gigs.
 You name it, I’ve tried it.

-All of these thrones still caused me back and upper leg pain after a typical 2-3 hour gig.
+Most of these thrones caused me at least some back and upper leg pain after a typical 2-3 hour gig.
 It wasn’t until I discovered the Egg Sitter cushion, that my pain went away.
-No, this isn’t an infomercial.
-It’s important information for your drumming career.
+No, this isn’t an infomercial!
+It’s important information that can extend your drumming career.

 What’s an “Egg Sitter” drum throne cushion?

-I have used the Egg Sitter for about 2 years.
-I recommend this product because I know it will make a difference in your drumming and in your life.
+I have used the Egg Sitter for about 3 years.
+I recommend this product because I know it will can a difference in your drumming and in your life.
 I have to say that without the egg sitter, I probably wouldn’t be gigging.

 Your back needs your support